samhinshaw/stat540/homework/SamHinshawHomework.md

 ## [1] 22737
 ```

 22,737 probes.
 Do we know any microarrays that have exactly that many genes?
 Fortunately, we don't need to wonder.
 This study, [GSE10718](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE10718) used [GPL570](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GPL570), the well known Affymetrix HG U133+ 2.0 Array.
-Later we can use biomaRt to convert our probeIDs to ensembl IDs (or another equivalent), given the platform information.
+Later we can convert our probeIDs to ensembl IDs (or another equivalent), given the platform information.

+I'd say this is a decent experimental design overall.
+It really depends on what the experimenters wanted to know.
+Personally, I would've wanted to reduce the number of timepoints to increase my biological replicates at any given timepoint.
+Biologically speaking, I am not sure the 1 hour timepoint is all that useful.
+Still, 3 replicates at each timepoint (minus one for the CS_1h group) isn't too bad.

 ## 1.2 Basic Data Manipulation
 Before we continue, let's create a new column in our dataset that holds our time post-treatment as hours.